JasterV/grpc-slides/docs/learning_grpc.md

 note:

-We will see in a second how the span we receive by parameters is the same span we created when handling the request
+- We attach the response metadata to the current span

 ---